danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-03-result-utils.md

 tests:  https://github.com/danielsaidi/SwiftKit/tree/master/Tests/SwiftKitTests/Extensions
 ---

-In this post, we'll extend the Swift `Result` type with extensions that make using it easier in certain situations.
+In this post, we'll extend Result with extensions that make using it easier in certain situations.

 ## The basics